edmondchensj/lanyon/_posts/2018-08-09-breast-cancer-trends.md

 * of type: [Review](https://en.wikipedia.org/wiki/Review_article)
 * contains an abstract

-Reviews are secondary sources that summarize the "current state of understanding" in a field.
+Reviews are secondary sources that summarize the "current state of understanding" in a field and thus present a concise but comprehensive source of data.
 I further reduced the amount of text that I had to process by using abstracts.

 ## Method
 The entire process involved the following steps.